Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Buses to Srebrenica require a change at Zvornik and take about 3.5 to 5.5 hours.
 So driving or renting a taxi is the best way to get to Srebrenica.

-The bunker construction began in 1953 and lasted for about 26 years, costing around $4.6 billion.
-What’s baffling is that the bunker remained secret until after the breakup of Yugoslavia in the 90s.
 We also recommend that you go on a walk around the town of Konjic.
 It’s pretty tiny, so it won’t take more than several hours to see the majority of it.
 But you just might get captivated by the spectacular views of the Stara Ćuprija (bridge), with tall mountain peaks in the background.
-Photographers will have the time of their life capturing the sights.
+Photographers will have the time of their lives capturing the sights.

-Konjic is also a very popular rafting spot in the country, making it an excellent place for the adrenaline-loving traveler.
-The untamed Neretva waters are no joke and pose a challenge even to the most experienced rafters there is – an adrenaline rush is guaranteed when you’re rushing down the wild river.
+Konjic is also a very popular rafting spot in the country, making it the perfect place for the adrenaline-loving traveler.
+The untamed Neretva waters are no joke and pose a challenge even to the most experienced rafters—an adrenaline rush is guaranteed when you’re rushing down the wild river.

 How far is Konjic from Sarajevo?